DA-rr1ck/Book-Reading-App/README.md

 # Book-Reading-App

-Simple book app for Android devices, using Java, NestJS and MongoDB
+Simple book app for Android devices, using Java, Kotlin, Jetpack Compose and a prebuilt API.